zankia/damas-core/API-reference.md

-The programming interfaces consist in exposing the server operations into client modules for Python and Javascript.
-The server and the clients use the JSON format to communicate through the HTTP protocol, whereas the client modules use the native language data types: nodes are returned as Python dictionaries or JavaScript objects.
-The Python implementation uses `None`, the JavaScript implementation uses `null`.
+The programming interfaces consist in exposing the server operations using client modules for the Python and the Javascript languages.

 To setup a scripting environment for Python or Javascript please read the [Client Setup](Client Setup) guide.